Low BMI Life Insurance Cover For Underweight People

 Some medical conditions and treatments, such as chemotherapy, for example, can lead to being underweight and impact your life insurance.
 Eating disorders, similarly, can have a negative impact.

-Suppose your BMI is under the normal range.
-In that case, chances are your low bmi life insurance provider will want to ask additional questions, such as whether or not you’ve been diagnosed with diseases or disorders that can cause it or if there’s a physical reason that could explain it.
+Suppose your BMI is below the normal range.
+In that case, your low BMI life insurance provider will likely want to ask additional questions, such as whether you’ve been diagnosed with diseases or disorders that can cause it or if there’s a physical reason that could explain it.

 They will then decide what kind of premiums and what level of cover they can offer you.